Stitch Markers: Tiny Tools, Big Impact on Your Knitting Projects

 Choosing the right stitch markers

-Following are the factors to cosider while choosing the right stitch makers:
+The following are the factors to consider while choosing the right stitch makers:

 1. Consider the size